JohanDegraeve/PCBackup/README.md

 # PCBackup
-Java op to Backup and Restore, full and incremental.
+Java app to Backup and Restore, full and incremental.

 # Backup
 - Full-backup copies all source files and source folders to another place/disk and creates the file folderlist.json